westmarchjournal/website/pages/submissions.md

 title: Submissions
 layout: base
 permalink: "/submissions/"
+tags: banner
+bannertext: "<i>Westmarch</i> invites submission for its next issue, &ldquo;The Thing with Feathers.&rdquo; This issue will cover any and all topics related to the Romantic period, particularly American Romanticism and Transcendentalism.
+Submissions are due April 3rd.
+Read more&hellip;"
 ---
 # Submissions

-*Westmarch* invites submissions for its first Spring 2024 issue entitled “Winter’s Tales”.
-This issue will cover any and all topics related to Medieval and Renaissance literature. *Westmarch* prides itself on including a wide variety of content and accepts literary criticism, poetry, fiction, and narrative nonfiction.
-As such, any and all stories set from approximately 500-1650 AD are quite welcome (or any fantasy stories with comparable worldbuilding).
-We accept poetry engaging with Medieval and Renaissance forms, themes, or other related topics.
-Literary criticism engaging with Shakespeare, Milton, Dante, or any of the many other writers of this period is also encouraged.
+*Westmarch* invites submissions for its second Spring 2024 issue entitled “The Thing with Feathers”.
+This issue will cover any and all topics related to the Romantic period (mid 19th century), particularly American Romanticism and Transcendentalism. *Westmarch* prides itself on including a wide variety of content and accepts literary criticism, poetry, fiction, and narrative nonfiction.
+Please send papers dealing with great American literary figures such as Edgar Allan Poe, Emily Dickinson, and Walt Whitman.
+We welcome stories and poetry dealing with themes of Transcendentalism including, but not limited to, nature, individualism, and experience.
+We also accept similarly themed narrative nonfiction.

 We welcome submissions from all current undergraduates, as well as students who have graduated, but submit a paper written during their undergraduate career.
-All submissions must be under 5,500 words.
-All submissions must also be in MLA format.
-Submissions are due <del>February 9th</del> <ins>extended to February 14th</ins>.
+All submissions must be under 5,500 words and in MLA format.
+Submissions are due April 3rd.
 Please send all submissions to [westmarch@westmarchjournal.org](mailto:westmarch@westmarchjournal.org).
+Please reach out if you have any questions.
+We can’t wait to read your work!